pippyn/Home-Assistant-Sensor-Afvalbeheer/README.md

 customerid: 123456
 ```
 If you use have a commercial address (and use one of the Ximmio waste collectors), you need to input your Customer ID.
 Default is empty.

-## HACS
-You can use HACS to install this sensor.
-It is included by default.

 ### Credits
 Omrin API - @Jordi1990